CounterpartyXCP/Documentation/docs/advanced/api-v2/v1-to-v2.md

 ---
-title: Migration Guide for API v2
+title: API v2 Migration Guide
 ---

 The main differences between the new v2 API and the deprecated v1 API are: